typestack/class-transformer/README.md

 ```

 Now `id` and `email` will be exposed, and password will be excluded during transformation.
-Alternatively, you can set exclusion strategy during transformation:
+Alternatively, you can set the exclusion strategy during transformation:

 ```typescript
 import { classToPlain } from 'class-transformer';